ssubkhangulov/crashwords/README.md

-# crashword_ru
+# crashwords
 Multiplayer web game on django

-authorization via Twitch
+authorization only via Twitch